 CENACE recently announced changes in regulations that will delay the addition of renewable power plants to Mexico's electrical grid.

-Risks are Rising in Mexico's Power Market
+Risks Are Rising In Mexico's Power Market

 CENACE recently announced changes in regulations that will delay the addition of renewable power plants to Mexico's electrical grid.
 The regulatory change with the most immediate impact is the temporary suspension of commissioning tests for solar and wind plants, which means new plants cannot come online.